 I get this question A LOT!

 The “easy” answer is you want the sound level to be about the same as if you were in the shower.
 When you’re in the shower, you can’t really hear what’s going on outside the bathroom.
 If someone shatters glass or drops a water bottle on the tile floor, you’ll probably hear something in the background.
 Or if your kids are trying to talk to you right outside the door, you’ll hear their little voices, just not super clearly.
+If they’re screaming though, you’re going to hear it.

 White noise won’t completely block out any and all and sounds in your house (and it shouldn’t!), but it will block out quite a bit and it will muffle the rest.

-A more straightforward answer to how loud your baby’s sound machine should be, however, is that white noise should be around 50 decibels – no louder.
+A more precise answer to how loud your baby’s sound machine should be, however, is that white noise should be around 50 decibels – no louder.
 And the easiest way to measure the noise level of your sound machine is by using a decibel reader app.

 There are several decibel reader apps that have a free trial period, so download one on your phone to find the right white noise volume level in your child’s room.
 Place your phone in your baby’s crib or on your child’s pillow and turn on the sound machine.
 If the decibel reader is reading under 50 DB, you can turn it up a bit!
 If it’s reading over 50 decibels, make sure you turn it down.